-In October of each year, the biggest design event in Northern Europe takes place in Eindhoven.
-DDW presents work and ideas of more than 2600 designers to more than 350,000 visitors from home and abroad.
+The nine-day festival is one of the top three design events worldwide and takes place every October.
+DDW presents the work and ideas of more than 2600 designers to more than 350,000 visitors from home and abroad.
 In more than 100 locations across the city, DDW organises and facilitates exhibitions, lectures, prize ceremonies, networking events, debates, parties and DDW Music Festival.

-DDW is different from other design events because it concentrates on the designs of the future.
-Although during the event every imaginable discipline and aspect of design is on offer, the emphasis is on experiment, innovation and cross-overs.
+DDW is different from other design events because it concentrates on the design of the future.
+Although every imaginable discipline and aspect of design is on offer during the event, the emphasis is on experiment, innovation and cross-overs.
 Exceptional attention each year goes to the work and development of young talent.

 Dutch Design Awards: An ever-growing collection of outstanding Dutch design

-Dutch Design Awards (DDA) has been leading in the interpretation of excellent Dutch design for years.
-The Dutch design community is invited every year to submit its best work for a Dutch Design Award.
-Commissions of independent experts select three nominations per category, based on the open submissions and scouted work.
+Dutch Design Awards (DDA) has been leading in interpreting excellent Dutch design for years.
+The Dutch design community is invited annually to submit its best work for a Dutch Design Award.
+Commissions of independent experts select three nominations per category based on the open submissions and scouted work.
 An eight-piece jury then selects the winner of each category.

-DDA not only looks to the future but also to the past: to our design traditions and the major impact the Dutch design mentality has on the world.
+DDA looks to not only the future but also the past: our design traditions and the significant impact of the Dutch design mentality on the world.
 Dutch design is now globally recognised and has perhaps even become a style figure.
-The goal of the organisation reaches further than simply awarding the best designer: DDA wants the conversation about Dutch design to continue.
-With openness and curiosity, it, therefore, facilitates exchanges between designers and curators, audience and professionals, in order to continue emphasising the significant impact of design on society and to contribute to the development of the profession.
+The organisation's goal reaches beyond simply awarding the best designer: DDA wants the conversation about Dutch design to continue.
+With openness and curiosity, it, therefore, facilitates exchanges between designers and curators, audiences and professionals to continue emphasising the significant impact of design on society and contribute to the development of the profession.

 Design Works: Increasing the design impact

-The role if the designer has long exceeded the act of designing a good product, garment or interior.
+The designer's role has long exceeded the act of designing a good product, garment or interior.
 Everything around us can be designed.
-In fact, a lot more impact can be generated by involving designers in societal challenges.
-The campaign ‘Sweetie’ of Terre des Hommes, which has successfully drawn attention to the exploitation of children, is a perfect example of this.
-Designers also played a key role in streamlining visitors at Rotterdam Central, a station maintained by the Nederlandse Spoorwegen (NS).
-‘Design thinking’, as it is typically referred to, is becoming increasingly popular among organisations and governments nowadays.
+A lot more impact can be generated by involving designers in societal challenges.
+The campaign 'Sweetie' of Terre des Hommes, which has successfully drawn attention to the exploitation of children, is a perfect example of this.
+Designers also played a crucial role in streamlining visitors at Rotterdam Central, a station maintained by the Nederlandse Spoorwegen (NS).
+'Design thinking', as it is typically referred to, is becoming increasingly popular among organisations and governments nowadays.